IPNEWPAY/doc-acq/docs/self-hosted/administration.md

 # Billetera

-ShellHub provides useful scripts for administering a self-hosted ShellHub instance.
-These scripts are located under the `./bin/cli` executable, which can be found at the root of the ShellHub project directory.
+Newpay Docs provides useful scripts for administering a self-hosted Newpay Docs instance.
+These scripts are located under the `./bin/cli` executable, which can be found at the root of the Newpay Docs project directory.

-> **_TIP:_** If you are managing a self-hosted instance of ShellHub Enterprise, all administrative tasks can be performed through the Admin Console.
+> **_TIP:_** If you are managing a self-hosted instance of Newpay Docs Enterprise, all administrative tasks can be performed through the Admin Console.

 ## User management scripts

 ### Create a user

-Add user account to a local running instance of ShellHub.
+Add user account to a local running instance of Newpay Docs.

 **Usage**: `./bin/cli user create <username> <password> <email>`